 |A Saturn V liftoff.
 Note the black/white pattern.
 Remind you of anything above?|

 However, this was one weapon that also had a future civilian use of great import.
-The money the Nazis spent was not wasted.
+The money the Germans spent was not wasted.
 Scientists such as von Braun were brought to the United States under Operation Paperclip and continued their research in New Mexico, using captured V-2 rockets (but this time without slave labor).
 That was just the start.
 Von Braun personally advised President Kennedy, who accordingly made his bold promise to go to the Moon during the 1960s.
 Von Braun, Oberth and the rest helped make it happen, along with countless American scientists.
-The Russians also used the Nazi technology and some German scientists that they captured for their own space/missile program (they likely would claim it was all their own doing), and may have spied on the American program's progress as well.
+The Russians also used the German technolog.
+They captured some German scientists and used them for their own space/missile program (they likely would claim it was all their own doing), and may have spied on the American program's progress as well.
 As a character in "Ice Station Zebra" commented, "The Russians put our camera made by *our* German scientists and your film made by *your* German scientists into their satellite made by *their* German scientists."

-Space flight is a peculiar legacy of Nazi Germany, but spaceflight would have happened decades later than it actually did without the Nazis' contributions to basic space science.
+Space flight is a peculiar legacy of the Third Reich, but spaceflight would have happened decades later than it actually did without the Germans' contributions to basic space science.

 When casually dismissing German attempts at technological breakthroughs that might change the entire war situation around as mere fantasy, armchair historians sometimes forget the sheer number of projects under development from early in the war that may, under the right circumstances, have borne fruit.
 Jet aircraft, missiles, helicopters - everything seemed right on the verge of fulfilment.